sebastian-quintero/mdrp-sim/README.md

 - Policy: Conditions and algorithms that describe how an actor makes a decision or executes an action.
 - Object: Passive entity used to represent an abstract object, person or place.
 Doesn't make decisions or execute actions.

-This framework allows for different policies to be tested, such as:
+This framework allows for different policies to be tested since the simulation groundwork is laid out agnostically.

-- Dispatching (assignment + routing) policies
-- Movement (for couriers) policies
-- Fleet allocation (prepositioning) policies

 A short explanation of this repo's directories can be found.
 A more extended guide to get the project up and running is provided.